 Cost of revenue.
 Total cost of revenue increased from \$8.5 million for the year ended June 30, 2004 to \$11.1 million for the year ended June 30, 2005.
-The increase was primarily attributable to an increase in cost of shared ownership revenue from \$1.1 million for the year ended June 30, 2004 to \$1.6 million for the year ended June 30, 2005, and an increase in cost of service revenue from \$1.3 million for the year ended June 30, 2004 to \$2.0 million for the year ended June 30, 2005.
-The increase in cost of shared ownership revenue is primarily due to an increase in the number of shared ownership sites, and the increase in cost of service revenue is primarily due to an increase in number of customer sites under a service plan.
-As a percentage of total net revenue, total cost of revenue was 43.4% and 49.7% for the years ended June 30, 2004 and 2005, respectively.
+The increase was primarily attributable to an increase in cost of shared ownership revenue from \$1.1 million for the year ended June 30, 2004 to \$2.0 million for the year ended June 30, 2005.
+The increase in cost of shared ownership revenue from \$1.3 million for the year ended June 30, 2004 to \$2.0 million for the year ended June 30, 2005.
+The increase in cost of shared ownership revenue is primarily due to an increase in the number of shared ownership sites, and the increase in cost of service revenue is primarily due to an increase in the number of total net revenue, total cost of revenue was 43.4% and 49.7% for the years ended June 30, 2004 and 2005, respectively.
 The increase in total cost of revenue as a percentage of total net revenue in fiscal 2005 was due primarily to the decrease in product revenue, which typically results in higher gross margins than our other sources of revenue.